 Best Zombie War Game – The Walking Dead: All Out War

-If one on one war encounter is what you are after, then The Walking Dead: All out War is the best zombie board game you can find.
+If one vs. one war encounter is what you are after, then The Walking Dead: All out War is the best zombie board game you can find.

 Dead of Winter is the first board game in the series.
 Its innovative design has scored the board game around 12 awards and nominations.